 - Use stress-reduction techniques.
 When you plan your daily study schedule, make sure you include not just study time but also exercise time.
 Get exercise every day.
 That means vigorous exercise like running or climbing the stairs, not just walking.
 Pray.
 Do yoga.
 Use meditation or hypnosis tapes.
 Get a full-body massage the last week before the exam.

-- This one is hard, but it is important.
-Stay away from electronic devices that intensify stress, like Facebook, MySpace, blogs, and text messaging.
+- Stay away from electronic devices that intensify stress, like Facebook, Twitter, blogs, and text messaging.
 Turn your cellphone off.
 Use earplugs while you are studying.
 Put an autoresponder on your email account that tells your friends that you are tied up, but you will be in touch with them again after July 26.

 - Avoid trying to multitask.
 You cannot study effectively while talking on the telephone, cooking, using Facebook, taking care of children, or even watching television.
-In fact, however, studies show that multitasking kills learning
+In fact, studies show that multitasking kills learning.

-- Schedule some time on one day each week for taking care of yourself.
+- Schedule some time one day this week for taking care of yourself.
 Get a haircut, do your grocery shopping, go to the bank, do laundry, clean your room.

 - Schedule 15 minutes every day for having fun.
 Walk your dog, play a musical instrument, horse around with your children.
 Read something enjoyable before bedtime.

-- Have one supportive person you can speak to for 10 minutes a day, your safe person.
+- Have one supportive person you can speak to for 10 minutes a day.
 Avoid people who are competitive or who make demands on your time.
-Give your safe person a short daily report on the progress you have made that day.
+Give that person a short daily report on the progress you have made that day.
 Be positive.